jnpaulson/IntroDataSci/logistics.md

 of the medical service provider to be used if verification is needed.
 No diagnostic information will ever be requested.

-## Course evaluations ##
+## Course evaluations

 Course evaluations are important and that the department and faculty take student feedback seriously.
-Students can go to the www.courseevalum.umd.edu to complete their evaluations.
+Students can go to [http://www.courseevalum.umd.edu](http://www.courseevalum.umd.edu) to complete their evaluations.